CalyxOS/gitlab-oss/README.md

 1. Commit the changes to your fork and submit a new Merge Request against this project.
 1. Fill out the form at our [OSS page](https://about.gitlab.com/solutions/open-source/)

+We'll review all requests and accept them at our discretion.
+If accepted, your project will be listed below and we will send you a quote.

-## License/subscription details
+## License and subscription details

-- You'll receive either a license for GitLab Ultimate or a subscription for GitLab Gold.
+- Once your application has been accepted, you'll be granted either a free license for GitLab Ultimate or a free subscription for GitLab Gold.
 - Either of those will be valid for 1 year.
 After that period, a renewal will be required, which will be at no cost.
-- Support is not included, but can be purchased for 95% off, at $4.95/user/month.
-[Contact Sales](https://about.gitlab.com/sales/) for that.
+- Paid support is not included, but can be optionally purchased at a 95% discount ($4.95/user/month).
+- You can also purchase support after your application has been accepte by directly [contacting the GitLab Sales team](https://about.gitlab.com/sales/).
-- Your license/subscription can be renewed each year for free if your project still meets the requirements.
+- Your license or subscription can be renewed each year for free if your project still meets the requirements.
-   - [Contact Sales](https://about.gitlab.com/sales/) 30 days before your license/subscription ends.
+   - [Contact Sales](https://about.gitlab.com/sales/) 30 days before your license or subscription ends for the renewal.
 - Licenses and subscriptions cannot be transferred or sold.